 Furthermore, even after a rigorous consultation process, regulatory decisions may still be subject to further legal challenges.
 Obviously, this results in further delays, and can make the process more adversarial.
 The availability and scope of legal challenges can vary quite widely from one country to another.
 In countries such as the UK, and most EU countries, where the telecommunications regulator works alongside a general competition authority, there is likely to be more opportunity for operators to appeal regulatory decisions.

 Considering the roadblocks discussed above, it can be a daunting task for operators to engage effectively with policymakers.
 However, it is essential that industry advocates and regulatory affairs professionals manage links between companies and legislators.
 Most importantly, these representatives must promote their organisation’s interests within the regulator’s frame of reference, which is all about consumer and citizen welfare.
 This is a difficult translation to make: communicating how an operator’s and the consumer’s interests intersect is complex.
 This is where many operators fail to make compelling arguments to regulators.
 However, the link between innovation, service, and economic development should always be at the forefront of the discussion.

-Creating a productive relationship between regulator and operator
+Creating a productive relationship between regulator and operator in telecommunications regulations

 Telecommunications regulations are a complex aspect of corporate affairs.
 Regulators have duties to protect consumers and promote investment – and with good reason.
 Communications are key to regional and international economic growth and free and equal access to networks is essential to participation in modern life.
 There is plenty of opportunity for common ground here between operators and regulators; maintaining a high-functioning network is in everybody’s interest.